umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-01-06-releasenotes.md

 * **Project invitation link to clipboard** - To ease the project invite flow if a project invitation mail is bounced or accidentally lands in the spam folder you can now copy the invitation link to your clipboard.
 * **Release notes link in the portal** - As you are reading these pages you might already have noticed the new item in the profile menu of the portal; a link to the portal release notes.

 ### [Break reference between baseline and child project](../getting-started/baselines/break-baseline.md)

 Umbraco Cloud Portal offers a powerful baseline-child relationship between projects, similar to a fork (forked repository) on GitHub.
 With this feature you can create a clone of an existing project while maintaining a connection between the two projects.

-If you at some point **want to break this connection**, between the baseline and one a child project, it is now really easy for a user with the role of admin to do so.
+If you at some point **want to break this connection**, between the baseline and one a child project you can now do so.
+Users with the role of admin  is able to break the connection.

 Please be aware that the action **cannot be undone**.

 ![Break reference between baseline and child project (1)](https://user-images.githubusercontent.com/93588665/149168277-e7ffb2e1-34c3-411f-9962-e834150f62d1.gif)

 ### [New Project Overview Page](../getting-started/project-overview.md)

-You are now able to access a simple project overview page for each of your projects.
+You are now able to access a simpler project overview page for each of your projects.
 Initially are able to see basic information such as name, alias, **plan and project status**.
 In the future, we are likely to add more project related information that currently isn’t presented in the portal.

 ![New Project Overview Page](https://user-images.githubusercontent.com/93588665/149168523-088b58f1-5a04-43ff-9ac5-f30b62c74e4e.gif)